 “I think as adults, we need to be very, very sensitive that we might be one of the causes of the youth of the Church struggling,” he said.
 “Because we are the ones taking the time of the person who holds the keys for them.”

-The bishop meets with a young woman.
-As President Russell M. Nelson emphasized in the October General Conference, the primary responsibility of a bishop is to care for the youth.
+A bishop meets with a young woman.
+As President Russell M. Nelson emphasized in the last October general conference, the primary responsibility of a bishop is to care for the youth.

 Though much is expected of bishops, they are not alone as they serve the ward.
 As the elders quorum and Relief Society presidencies take initiative and the bishop continues to delegate, he will be able to focus on strengthening the youth.
-Photo courtesy of Church News graphic.
+Graphic courtesy of Church News.